Halakhamayseh/songr/README.md

 5. Create an Album class to act as a model in our app.
 An Album has a title, an artist, a songCount, a length (in seconds), and an imageUrl that is a link to that album’s art.
 6. Create a route at /albums that shows three album instances.
 (These will be hardcoded for today’s lab; create an array that contains three albums, and then display those three on the page.)

 ### Testing
  Ensure you have tested the constructor, getters, and setters for the Album class.
+## Lab: 12 - Spring and REST
+### Feature Tasks
+1. Update your Album model so that it can be saved in a database.
+An Album has a title, an artist, a songCount, a length (in seconds), and an imageUrl that is a link to that album’s art.
+2. A user should be able to see information about all the albums on the site.
+3. A user should be able to add albums to the site.
+### Testing
+We will talk more about integration testing in future lectures.
+For now, visually ensure that each of your routes is working.
+You are NOT required to write any tests for this lab.

+Make sure your server fails gracefully.
+The server shouldn’t crash and the database shouldn’t be corrupted in any way if a user attempts to read or manipulate information that doesn’t exist
  #### How to run application
  use http://localhost:8080